GadgetAngel/Voron2.4_My_Build_Log/README.md

 Now open Window explorer to the location of local clone.
 ```

+## This repository can be downloaded as one large zip file from my Google drive at:

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Mother board I plan on using:

 I will be using the Octopus Pro V1.0 board as the mother board for my Voron 2.4 printer.